alienor-protocol/AlienorCinema/README.md

-# alienor
+# Aliénor Central

-Video streaming platform in your web browser.
+**The Eleanor Central Cinema** is a video streaming platform in your web browser.